Download and follow along with the video: Download Me

 5. Final Touches

-Hide or delete the reference image.
+Hide or delete the reference image/layer.

 Add a solid background color (like the turquoise in example)